Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-1.0.0/workflow-client-server-secure.md

         public static FixedString4096Bytes MyGameServerPrivate = new FixedString4096Bytes(
 @"-----BEGIN RSA PRIVATE KEY-----
                 ***
------END RSA PRIVATE KEY-----"); // This should contain the content of myGameServerPrivate.key
+-----END RSA PRIVATE KEY-----"); // This should contain the content of myGameServerPrivate.pem
 }
 ```